 - Our instant communication tool - Slack

-If the company-wide standard tool or process isn’t working as well as you think it could or you think there’s a better way, get a guild together and recommend a better way for consideration.
+If a company-wide standard tool or process isn’t working as well as you think it could or you think there’s a better way, get a group together and recommend a better way for consideration.

 Clients on Slack

 We've found Slack to be an excellent internal communication tool and also use it with clients as an additional communication method whilst we're working on their projects.

 There are a few things we make clear to our clients:

 - It’s a great way for both of us at getting quick answers to each other's questions, we'll be able to post updates and when applicable hold short, effective conversations.

 - We've achieved a great balance of being responsive whilst still allowing our team to focus on their work.
 Slack doesn’t promise any faster response times than we're already able to deliver via other communication means.